 View - Status bar

 This controls whether the status bar along the bottom of the graphics image is visible or not.
-If it is turned off, it will not appear in the images saved by 'File - Save window as'.

 This controls whether the Satellite command prompt should be visible or not.
 If a Q1 being loaded into the VR-Editor requires a response from the user, or if errors are detected reading the Q1 file the Command prompt will be automatically made visible regardless of this setting.

 By default, the facets defining the objects are only drawn single-sided.
 If holes appear, it is likely that some facets are pointing the wrong way, and the object is not valid.
 If the 'Near Plane' setting or a Clipping Plane object has been used to cut away part of the geometry, then again the transparent backs of some facets will be exposed.
 To make them appear solid, toggle the tick-mark next to Show backs of objects.

 This causes the current window size to be displayed at the right-hand end of the Status bar at the bottom of the screen.

 The Run menu consists of the following items: